mmsikorski/ODE-Networks-Papers_and_Codes/README.md

 1. **Neural differential ordinary equations**, *Yulia Rubanova, Ricky T. Q. Chen, David Duvenaud*, NeurIPS 2018, 2021. [[paper](https://arxiv.org/pdf/1806.07366.pdf)]

 It's high likely that paper above is a milestone in an area of neural networks that involves physics.
-In this paper, main ideas are in using theory od dynamical systems to construct architecture of neural network and in observation that a index used to numerate hidden layers in neural network can be viewed, in terms of limitation when index undergoes to infinity, as a time step that indicate when an information flow through a network.
+In this paper, main ideas are in using theory of dynamical systems to construct architecture of neural network and in observation that an index used to numerate hidden layers in neural network can be viewed, in terms of limit when index undergoes to infinity, as a time step that indicate when an information flow through a network.

+The fundamental question is, like in each neural network, how to train neural network?
+In ODE-NN an answer is more complicated than in standard neural networks.
+Of course, an inspiration to learn neural network we take from standard neural networks, that means we must use a backpropagation algorithm, but it's not clear how to use that.